 As teens grow and become more responsible for decisions about their body and health, it is important for them to understand how their body works and what fuel it requires.

-After infancy, adolescence is the second largest period of growth the body experiences.
+After infancy, adolescence is the

 As teens are growing and undergoing puberty, their bodies require